 - 1-2 paragraph Personal Statement explaining your interest in rotating at UW and what goals you hope to accomplish after orthopaedic surgery training

 - Students will also apply for a rotation through the Visiting Student Application Service (VSAS).
 Information about VSAS application can be found here.

-Funding includes a stipend of up to $2,000 to cover travel and lodging.
+Funding includes a stipend of up to $1,500 to help cover travel and lodging.